kumarharshat/GrpA/README.md

 $ conda activate grpa
 ```

-We highly recommend using pytorch with CUDA enabled, as there are many computations which are very computationally expenseive on CPU only.
+We highly recommend using pytorch with CUDA enabled, as there are many computations which can be computationally expensive on CPU only.
-### CPU only
+### Installation with CPU
-However, if CUDA is not available, please do the following changes to the `environment.yaml` file:
+Please do the following changes to the `environment.yaml` file:

 1) Remove `nvidia` from `channels`
 2) Change `nvidia::cudatoolkit>10.0` to to `cpuonly`

-Then copy the steps from `Installation`
+Then copy the steps from `Installation with CUDA`

 ### Additional Requirements for ModelPoint10
-In order to run the ModelPoint10 simulations, we need the additional commands after activating `grpa`
+In order to run the ModelPoint10 simulations, we need the additional commands after activating `grpa`.
+Note that these may take around a half hour.
 ```commandline
 $ pip install torch_geometric
 $ pip install torch_points3d
 ```
-Note that these take a while (around a half hour).
-This code has only been tested on torch version`1.13.1`, CUDA version`11.4` and Python version`3.8.8`.

 ## Dataset requirements